Felt theory: Transnational usage of felt theory

 Many Indigenous women find their felt power in forms of liberation rooted in their own bodies, with much of their healing practice focusing on female resilience and strength, rather than wholly analyzing traditional power structures built around hierarchy or gender-based discrimination—these concepts are present nonetheless.

 Cultural anthropology scholar Catherine Whittaker of Goethe University Frankfurt centers her research in a 2020 article around women—Whittaker speaks about Nahuatl women, among others—living in Mexico City, constituting felt power (the implementation of felt theory) as something grounded in the reality of the pain and abuse experienced, its true meaning and impact unique for each individual.

 In a section in which she talks about the individual experiences of women she spoke to during her research, Whittaker writes on one woman, a victim of domestic abuse and violence: Leona emphasized that she was not a passive, powerless victim of her husband's violence or her father's ideology, both of which she criticized and had resisted [...]
 By drawing on received knowledge, her faith, and her observations, Leona not only managed to slowly improve her situation but also earned respect from her neighbors and the reputation of being strong.
 She described her hard, physical work both as a sacrifice and as play, having found joy and satisfaction in her tangible achievements and trained, embodied, and spiritual ability to endure.
 “As a mother, I had to raise my children, and as a wife, I had to work with [my husband].
 And working, we forgot the fight."
-Felt power provides survivors with something that is simultaneously unique and collective: in making space for compassion and collaboration, feeling can begin to live harmoniously with our lived experiences, fostering an environment where freedom prevails.
-Extending Million's theory to a global, transnational level results in a deeper understanding of felt's applications and positive impacts, establishing it as a useful and successful theory.
+Felt power provides survivors with something that is simultaneously unique and collective: in making space for compassion and collaboration, feeling can begin to live harmoniously with our lived experiences, fostering an environment where resilience prevails.
+Extending Million's theory to a transnational level resulted in a deeper understanding of felt theory's applications and positive impacts, establishing it as a useful and successful theory.